 ‘Please, please help’: How I witnessed the Afghanistan war’s bitter end

-As troops pull out of Kabul, and after decades of reporting from Afghanistan, Kim Sengupta reflects on at the West’s string of failures and the dark, uncertain future facing those left behind
+After decades of reporting from Afghanistan, Kim Sengupta reflects on at the west’s string of failures and the dark, uncertain future facing those left behind

-The last exit of Western forces from Afghanistan is taking place amid carnage on the ground, bitter accusations and recriminations in Washington and London, and despondency and fear among people left behind in a shattered land.
+The last exit of western forces from Afghanistan has taken place amid carnage on the ground, bitter accusations and recriminations in Washington and London, and despondency and fear among people left behind in a shattered land.

 The 20th anniversary of 9/11 will be marked by the humiliating defeat for the US, the UK and their allies, and gathering darkness for Afghans who see the painstaking gains of the last two decades being snatched away as they enter a forbidding future.

-The attack on Kabul airport by Isis-K last week, in which 170 people were slaughtered, and the prevalence of other extremist groups, including al-Qaeda, was a warning that the savage civil war which followed the withdrawal of the Russian forces at the end of the 1980s may return – with all the devastation that will entail.
+The attack on Kabul airport by Isis-K last week, in which at least 169 Afghans were slaughtered, and the prevalence of other extremist groups, including al-Qaeda, was a warning that the savage civil war that followed the withdrawal of the Russian forces at the end of the 1980s may return – with all the devastation that will entail.

 I have been covering the most recent Afghan war since its inception and have seen first-hand the kinds of atrocities that again seem to be the country’s destiny.
 Indeed, witnessing the fall of Kabul and then the desperate plight of refugees trying to flee the Taliban over the past weeks made it only too clear to me that for many Afghans the nightmare has already begun.

 “I was thinking this morning that I am 20 years old, I was born the year the Taliban rule ended.
-The life I wanted will end now, 20 years later”, Afshaneh Ansari, a friend’s sister I had known for a decade told me on the day the Talibs came into Kabul.
+The life I wanted will end now, 20 years later”, Afshaneh Ansari, a friend’s sister I had known for a decade told me on the day the Taliban entered Kabul.

 “I wanted to be an artist trying to fuse Afghan and western art.
 I am also an activist on gender issues,” said Afshaneh, a student at Kabul University.
 “I don’t think that will be possible now, not in Afghanistan, I cannot believe this disaster has happened, that our lives have been destroyed just like that.”

-For others, distress is mixed with bewilderment at being let down by the West.
-Benesh Allaiwal, a 28-year-old human rights activist, called me on the day that the Taliban told working women to stay at home and Joe Biden had refused to extend the deadline for evacuations to end.
+For others, distress is mixed with bewilderment at being let down by the west.
+Benesh Allaiwal, a 28-year-old human rights activist, called me on the day that the Taliban told working women to stay at home and Joe Biden had refused to extend the deadline for evacuations.
+The last US troops flew out of the capital Kabul on Monday night.

-“I am not surprised that the Taliban and the American President would both harm us so much on the same day.
+“I am not surprised that the Taliban and the American president would both harm us so much on the same day.
 I suppose something like this was always going to happen when Mr Biden announced he was going to take away the soldiers, which was a signal for the Taliban to attack”, she said.

 Benesh’s family had fled to Pakistan during Taliban rule and returned after Mullah Mohammed Omar’s regime fell following the invasion by American and British troops in 2001.
 “The Americans and the Europeans encouraged women like me to become educated, to fight for our rights and rights of others,” she wanted to stress.

-“Now these are the things that makes me a target for the Talib.
+“Now these are the things that make me a target for the Talib.
 The only hope we have are the flights, to get to them past Taliban checkpoints, but believe me, many, many people will not be able to make it.”

-The evacuation was turbulent from the start, something which was bound to be the case with the time limits and terms of reference imposed.
+The evacuation was turbulent from the start, something that was bound to be the case with the time limits and terms of reference imposed.
 It is true that thousands have been airlifted to safety, but many have been left behind, some are in hiding, hunted by vengeful jihadists.

-There is anger among many of the American, British and other Western forces at what has happened – they know that people they had worked with, often in dangerous conditions, are being left behind.
+There is anger among many of the American, British and other western forces at what has happened – they know that people they had worked with, often in dangerous conditions, are being left behind.

 What they have witnessed, as people sought to escape the Talibs for the airlift, have been a highly emotional experience for many.
-On a particularly bad day, when seven people died from crush and heat, outside the British force’s headquarters, the Baron Hotel, a soldier from the Parachute Regiment came over to say: “Do you know, I have been in the army for 12 years and what’s happening here is the worst I have ever experienced.”
+On a particularly bad day, when seven people died from a crush and heat, outside the British force’s headquarters, the Baron Hotel, a soldier from the Parachute Regiment came over to say: “Do you know, I have been in the army for 12 years and what’s happening here is the worst I have ever experienced.”
 A younger soldier simply said: “I have never seen a dead body before, joining the army I expected to see people die, but not this, I didn’t expect this.”

-Every single foreign journalist on the ground has received desperate pleas from those trying to get away; everyone has tried the best they could, getting out individuals and families with the help of sympathetic troops and officials who have showed patience and compassion.
+Every single foreign journalist on the ground has received desperate pleas from those trying to get away; everyone has tried the best they could, getting out individuals and families with the help of sympathetic troops and officials who have shown patience and compassion.

 The pleas for help have continued even after the airlifts are ending.
 They are from people we know well and those we do not know at all.
 As I write this there are phone calls from someone I met in Herat two weeks ago.
-“Please, please, please help, please get your government to help, they want to kill us”, said the man.
+“Please, please, please help, please get your government to help, they want to kill us,” said the man.
 He has reasons to be frightened.

-There is deep concern for our Afghan colleagues in the media.
+There is a deep concern for our Afghan colleagues in the media.
 They have been the real heroes in covering this conflict.
 We, the foreign media, have come here over the years, done our stint, and then gone back.

 But they have continued with their work when Afghanistan drifted away from international focus, charting the atrocities of the insurgency, exposing corruption in the government.
-They have paid a heavy price, many had been threatened, abducted, attacked; some have been killed.
+They have paid a heavy price, many had been threatened, abducted, attacked – some have been killed.

 The situation in Afghanistan has had such a powerful impact on so many people – aid workers, the military, the media, diplomats – partly because we all witnessed the rebirth of a nation two decades ago and now we are seeing its destruction unfold in front of us.

 The end of Taliban rule was a time of great hope.
 The suffocating greyness of Islamist rule was replaced by colour and light.
 There was music, shops opened, bright posters appeared, women threw off their hijabs.
-Girls schools and language schools sprang up, modern subjects were introduced into colleges and universities.
+Girls’ schools and language schools sprang up, modern subjects were introduced into colleges and universities.

 The Taliban leadership had fled to their havens in Pakistan.
 In Kandahar, at the home of Mullah Omar, with its gold-plated chandeliers, formica wall panels and a rococo mosque with green and blue mirrors, local people prowled looking for souvenirs.
 The warlords had grudgingly accepted that they would have to disband their private armies.

 George W Bush assured the Afghans at the time, “You can count on the United States, we shall be staying to ensure security.”
-Tony Blair declared “this time we will not walk away”, as the West had done after using the mujaheddin to drive out the Russians.
+Tony Blair declared: “This time we will not walk away,” as the west had done after using the mujahideen to drive out the Russians.

 But the US and UK did walk away again, this time into the disaster of Iraq in 2003.
 Funds for reconstruction were switched over.
 The thinly spread forces were denuded even further.
-CIA and special forces operatives on the Pakistani border were switched to the hunt for Saddam Hussein and senior Ba’athists.
+CIA and special forces operatives on the Pakistani border were switched to the hunt for Saddam Hussein and senior Baathists.

-I met one of them, Alex, a former US army Ranger of 19 years experience, fluent in Dari, Pashto and Urdu, at "Camp Victory" next to Baghdad airport at the end of 2003.
-"We were actually getting somewhere and then we were ordered to move here.
-We have had to leave our Afghan agents – some of them have been killed," he shook his head in disgust.
-"I was an Afghan specialist, spent years with the Muj.
-I don’t even speak Arabic for God’s sake, but they don’t give a f**k about Afghanistan in DC any longer.
+I met one of them, Alex, a former US army ranger of 19 years experience, fluent in Dari, Pashto and Urdu, at “Camp Victory” next to Baghdad airport at the end of 2003.
+“We were actually getting somewhere and then we were ordered to move here.
+We have had to leave our Afghan agents – some of them have been killed,” he shook his head in disgust.
+“I was an Afghan specialist, spent years with the Muj.
+I don’t even speak Arabic for God’s sake, but they don’t give a f*** about Afghanistan in DC any longer.
 They don’t know the problems they are storing up.”

 The media was focused on Iraq, which had begun its descent to the abyss after “liberation”.
-But fleeting visits to Afghanistan showed that the Talibs, helped by elements in the Pakistani military and intelligence service which fed and watered them, were moving back into the security vacuum, taking over rural districts and carrying out attacks in the cities.
+But fleeting visits to Afghanistan showed that the Talibs, helped by elements in the Pakistani military and intelligence service that fed and watered them, were moving back into the security vacuum, taking over rural districts and carrying out attacks in the cities.

 American and British politicians appeared to be oblivious of what was happening.
-Donald Rumsfeld, the US Defence Secretary, told us in Mazhar-e-Sharif the war was over: “the Taliban are finished, they are marginalised, they will have no future role to play in Afghanistan,” he declared.
+Donald Rumsfeld, the US defence secretary at the time, told us in Mazar-e-Sharif the war was over: “The Taliban are finished, they are marginalised, they will have no future role to play in Afghanistan,” he declared.

-In 2006, with the security situation fraying, the West was back in Afghanistan with the establishment of Isaf (International Security Assistance Force) with the British General, Sir David Richards, in charge.
-The UK went to Helmand, a deployment defence secretary John Reid had announced was likely to "end without a shot being fired in anger".
+In 2006, with the security situation fraying, the west was back in Afghanistan with the establishment of Isaf (International Security Assistance Force) with British general, Sir David Richards, in charge.
+The UK went to Helmand, a deployment the then defence secretary John Reid had announced was likely to “end without a shot being fired in anger”.

 One of the reasons for making Helmand the location of the UK force was to tackle the poppy harvest: 90 per cent of the heroin on the streets of Britain came from the province, which was responsible for 25 per cent of Afghanistan’s opium crop.
 Twenty years on, Helmand produces around 62 per cent of the national crop.

-The British military were extremely wary about getting involved in creating another tier of enemy among farmers whose livelihood depended on the crop, and they received little clarity on policy from London.
+The British military was extremely wary about getting involved in creating another tier of enemy among farmers whose livelihood depended on the crop, and they received little clarity on policy from London.

 As the deployment took place, Lieutenant Colonel Henry Worsley, the British officer in charge of the Helmand capital, Lashkar Gah, asked me as I was leaving for Kabul: “Are you going to the British embassy in Kabul?
 If you are, can you ask them what exactly is the HMG policy on poppy eradication?
 No one has told us.”

-Meanwhile the American company DynCorps started eradicating poppy fields, and the farmers waited for the promised compensation.
+Meanwhile the American company DynCorp started destroying poppy fields, and the farmers waited for the promised compensation.
 Soon the contractors took to coming over to the base for dinner with their fellow Americans.
 One evening, while we were there, a car packed with explosives followed them and drove into the main gate.
 It was the first suicide attack in Lashkar Gah.

-Lt Col Worsley , a former SAS officer, a brave man of charm and modesty, died in 2016, just as he was close to making history, completing Sir Ernest Shackleton’s journey to the South Pole.
+Lt Col Worsley, a former SAS officer, a brave man of charm and modesty, died in 2016, just as he was close to making history, completing Sir Ernest Shackleton’s journey to the South Pole.
 He was raising money for the Endeavour fund for injured servicemen and women.
 In the intervening years we would talk from time to time about all that went wrong and right in those early Helmand days.

 By the summer of 2006, the British had more than poppies to worry about.
 Helmand was aflame, where small UK units were besieged in their bases by the Taliban.
-The bases had been established at the insistence of the Afghan President, Hamid Karzai, who complained of a growing Talib presence.
+The bases had been established at the insistence of the Afghan president, Hamid Karzai, who complained of a growing Taliban presence.
 It was effectively inviting the Taliban to come and fight.
 The challenge was taken up, casualties mounted, especially after the insurgents began using roadside bombs on an industrial scale.

 IEDs (improvised explosive devices) were the great game changer, accounting for more than 90 per cent of the casualties.